 In programming terms, a many-sorted algebraic signature is a module signature.
 For example,

-has three elements: {zero, succ, plus}
+has three elements: {zero, succ, plus} and is equipped with the

 mapping